Law firm accuses Zynga of failing to disclose key data

-SAN FRANCISCO A California law firm representing a stockholder has filed a class-action lawsuit against Zynga Inc, accusing the game publisher of failing to disclose a rapid decline in users and revenue.
+SAN FRANCISCO A California law firm sued Zynga Inc, accusing the game publisher of failing to disclose a rapid decline in users and revenue.

 The social gaming giant behind "Farmville" and a plethora of other Facebook games last week stunned Wall Street by reporting quarterly results well below expectations and slashing its 2012 revenue forecast.
 Its stock plummeted 42 percent to a record low and analysts cut their recommendations on the stock.